michauhl/RBPBench/README.md

 ### Conda

-If you do not have Conda on your system yet, you can e.g. install miniconda, a free + lightweight Conda installer.
-Get miniconda [here](https://docs.conda.io/en/latest/miniconda.html), choose the latest Miniconda3 Python Linux 64-bit installer and follow the installation instructions.
+If you do not have Conda on your system yet, you can e.g. install Miniconda, a free + lightweight Conda installer.
+Get Miniconda [here](https://docs.conda.io/en/latest/miniconda.html), choose the latest Miniconda3 Python Linux 64-bit installer and follow the installation instructions.
 In the end, Conda should be evocable on the command line via (possibly in a different version):

 ```
 $ conda --version